Filter by location

 Raw CTD continuous observations from the West Coast Physical Oceanography on the Africana Voyage 025, October 1984

-This is raw Conductivity-Temperature-Depth (CTD) continous data from the West Coast Physical Oceanography on the Africana Voyage 025, collected between 25 and 31 October 1984.
+This is raw Conductivity-Temperature-Depth (CTD) continuous data from the West Coast Physical Oceanography on the Africana Voyage 025, collected between 25 and 31 October 1984.
 The cruise operated in the Benguela Current Large Marine Ecosystem (BCLME) region on the west coast of South Africa.
 The objectives of this cruise included studying shelf circulation in the vicinity of Port Nolloth by placing three current meter moorings across the shelf; exploring the deep circulation in the Cape...

 DOI: 10.15493/DEA.MIMS.40122022